awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 Type: String
 Valid values: `EC2` \| `FARGATE` \| `EXTERNAL`
 Required: No
 The launch type on which to run your service\.
-If a launch type is not specified, `EC2` is used by default\.
+If a launch type is not specified, the default `capacityProviderStrategy` is used by default\.
 For more information, see [Amazon ECS launch types](launch_types.md)\.
 If a `launchType` is specified, the `capacityProviderStrategy` parameter must be omitted\.
 `platformVersion`
 Type: String